Storm Damage 911 Storm restoration, matched fast

 Alachua County, FL

-Storm restoration in Alachua
+Storm damage restoration in Alachua

 The city of Alachua sits in the northern portion of Alachua County, a compact inland community of around 10,500 residents surrounded by the horse farms and hardwood hammocks of North Central Florida.
 No evacuation zones exist here - the county has no coastline - but that hasn't kept storms away: Hurricane Helene knocked out power for roughly four in ten Gainesville-area customers and blocked more than fifty roads with downed trees, and Milton followed just two weeks later with its own damaging gusts.
 Flooding along the Santa Fe River drainage and tornado spin-offs embedded in tropical bands add to a year-round repair picture.
 Storm Damage 911 connects Alachua homeowners with vetted, licensed local professionals ready to provide a free assessment.